yinso/amdee/README.md

 Amdify is a command-line tool for converting Node style packages into client-side scripts that cooperates with (requireJS)[http://www.requirejs.org].

+The difference between Amdify and other systems like Browserify is that Amdify does not compile everything into a single script; it compiles only the files within the current node module into a single script, and expects requireJS to serve the external modules.

+Amdify also provides many (but not all) core modules from Node for the client-side as well.

 Amdify will convert a script, along with its relative dependencies within a package, into a single javascript file.
 All of the relative dependencies will be resolved to pure javascript variable, i.e.,

     // main